AxDSan/Venturi77CallHijacker/README.md

 # Venturi77CallHijacker
  KoiVM,EazVM,AgileVM Patcher - Will Keep On Updating (This is a rushed release, i will add all the features tomorrow.
 Expect lots of updates!)
+Detailed Guide TomorrowTM

 Team Venturi77 Members (Current):
 TobitoFatito - https://github.com/TobitoFatitoNulled/